pageboard/pagecut/README.md

   Calls the element edit or view function, and modifiers.
   Merges content.
 Not recursive.

-A default `document` type is available to be able to render a fragment of html:
+A default `fragment` type is available to be able to render a fragment of html:
 ```
 var domWrapper = pagecut.render({
-	type: 'document',
+	type: 'fragment',
-	content: {document: 'some html <p>string</p>'}
+	content: {fragment: 'some html <p>string</p>'}
 });
 // domWrapper.innerHTML == 'some html <p>string</p>'
 ```